 - Receive cash!
-The school associated with winning entries receives a cash prize!
+The high school associated with winning entries receives a cash prize!

 Students can produce the videos either in a class room setting, as an after-school activity or outside-of-the-school setting.
 However, schools are asked to assist students in identifying an adult advisor at their school.
 The role of the student advisor is to: